18F/identity-pki/terraform/modules/cloudwatch_dashboard/README.md

 # cloudwatch_dashboard

-This module will create a dashboard in Amazon Cloudwatch, automatically doings like:
+This module will create a dashboard in Amazon Cloudwatch.

-- Adjusting environment and region based on where it's being deployed
-- Adding an SP filter

 Use this module like this: